 How to tell if you have bad breath?

-The base halitosis symptom is an unpleasant smell.
+The primary symptom of halitosis is an unpleasant smell.
 Simple ways to check your breath include cupping your hands and breathing into them or licking your hand.
-Other people are also likely to point it out if it’s an ongoing issue.
+Others are likely to point it out if it is an ongoing issue.

 More sophisticated methods include using a halimeter.
-It is an instrument designed to measure how much volatile sulfur compounds are present in your breath.
+It is an instrument designed to measure the amount of volatile sulfur compounds in your breath.
 You can buy them online or at specialist stores.

 How is halitosis diagnosed at the dentist’s office?

-Most dentists will simply smell your breath.
-There is a 5-point intensity scale for reference.
+Most dentists will smell your breath.
+A 5-point intensity scale is provided for reference.
 The dentist may also use a tongue scraper to inspect what can be gathered.

-If the dentist suspects the problem is periodontal in nature, most likely, scaling and root planing would be started, along with oral hygiene instructions.
+If the dentist suspects the problem is periodontal, scaling and root planing would most likely be started, along with oral hygiene instructions.

 Less often, the dentist will wipe your tongue with a cotton swab.
 Then, subgingival plaque is collected with a curette.
-These samples are then placed on a BANA test strip and inserted into an incubator for inspection.
+These samples are then placed on a BANA test strip and incubated for inspection.

 What are the types of bad breath smells?